wints/documentation/recipes/ab_testing_apptimize.md

 ### Set Targeting (Code)

 Once you've completed the previous steps, we have two remaining items left before you're set in testing all your user flows.
 You'll first need to define *where* you define a user attribute from the earlier step.
-Branch recommends setting this based off the callback found inside your `AppDelegate.m`, but you can do it anywhere.
+Branch recommends setting this based off the callback found inside your {% if page.ios %}`AppDelegate.m`{% endif %}{% if page.android %} `BaseActivity` or `SplashActivity`{% endif %}, but you can do it anywhere.
 We provide examples of both:

+{% if page.ios %}

 #### AppDelegate.m